vlobzakov/jmeter-cluster/README.md

 ![default-testplan](images/custom-testplan.png)

 3. **Wordpress preconfigured testplan**.
-Using this option allows to run the tests optimized for the web sites based on WordPress CMS.
+This option allows to run the tests optimized for the web sites based on WordPress CMS.

 ![default-testplan](images/wordpress-testplan.png)

-The settings are similar to the first clause.

-Also WordPress testing requires to create users that will simulate your web site subscribers.
+The JMeter settings are similar to the first clause and the target web site should be prepared according to this guide: [http://wordpresshostingbenchmarks.reviewsignal.com/setup-instructions/](http://wordpresshostingbenchmarks.reviewsignal.com/setup-instructions/).
+It requires to create users that will simulate your web site subscribers.
 This is can be done via WordPress CLI with a script:

   ***for SW_USER_I in {10..10010}; do wp --allow-root user create "username${SW_USER_I}" "username${SW_USER_I}@example.com" --user_pass="password123" --role="subscriber"; done;***